 Speaking of composition brings me to the other element of movement photography.

 Movement photography isn’t just about capturing movement, it’s also about creating a sense of movement in a photo, a visual flow.
 This involves composition, not camera technique.

-With composition techniques you can bring movement to a photo where there’s no actual movement captured.
+Use composition techniques to bring movement to a photo where there’s no actual movement captured.
 You can also increase the sense of movement captured with composition.

 There’s a greater sense of movement in this dance photo than the one further up the page.
 Do you know why?
 Keep reading to find out.

-How we direct a viewer around a photo creates the movement.
+How we direct a viewer around an image creates a sense of movement in photos.

 Just as music speeds up and slows down with faster and slower beats, we can speed up and slow down the rhythm of an image.
 This changes the feeling of the photo and therefore the viewer’s experience.